alexbash/php-branch-deploy/readme.md

 A deployment script that can accessed from a browser.
 Once setup it can be used by any web developer no matter what skill level to deploy a branch and test it.
 Each branch has it's own subdomain, so any branch can be tested by any number of developers or clients at any time.

 i.e.
-The branch 'branch-name' will appear on domain http://branch-name.domain.com The branch 'branch-name2' will appear on domain http://branch-name2.domain.com
+The branch `branch-name` will appear on domain `http://branch-name.domain.com` The branch `branch-name2` will appear on domain `http://branch-name2.domain.com`

 If a developer pushes to a branch, a post-receive hook triggers the deploy script which then pulls into the corresponding branch on this dev server.